What is Wellesley's QR requirement and how do students satisfy it?

 The overlay component is designed to engage students in statistical analysis and in the interpretation of data in a specific discipline.
 In a QR overlay course, students study the framework for data analysis, examine various methods of data collection and measurement, and learn how to represent and summarize data using various statistical distributions.
 They also study probability in order to understand sampling and inferential statistics.
 Advanced topics in QR overlay courses include analysis of variance and multiple regression analysis.

 Currently QR overlay courses are offered in economics, political science, sociology, education, psychology, astronomy, biology, chemistry, geosciences, physics, and mathematics.
 Students must satisfy the overlay component before graduation.
 It is recommended that students take their QR overlay course after they have decided on their major, as some majors require a specific overlay course.
 For example, psychology majors need to take PSYC 205, the psychology statistics class; economics majors need to take ECON 103/SOC 190, introduction to social science data analysis.

 Learning Goals for

 the QR Overlay Courses

 Students will learn to interpret and to create descriptive statistics of real world data and also to interpret and analyze inferential statistics.
-More specifically, by the end of the course, students will be able to:
+More specifically, by the end of the course, students should be able to: